Yoga is a conscious practice of infinite levels. It is deeper than asana.

-Mats, cushions, blankets and props are provided and available at no extra charge, however you are welcome to bring your own equipment if you wish.
+Fabric covered mats, cushions, towels, blankets, straps and props are all provided at no extra charge, However, you are welcome to bring your own equipment if you wish.
 Some students keep their own personal mats at the centre.
-You can be shown the bench they are stored under when you come up stairs.
-These mats of course, are not for general use by other students.
+You can be shown where they are stored when you attend.
+These personal yoga mats are, of course, not for general use by other students.
 Please bring a fresh towel to place on top of one of the centre's fabric covered mats, if you do not have your own mat.
 There are towels available if you do not have one.
 You may like to bring your own eye pillow to use during relaxation.

 May I bring water into the studio?

 Feel free to bring your own water.
-However, we do have filtered water and cups in an urn on the mat bench and sell Nirvana Living water, from the natural spring at Nirvana Wellness Retreat, our purpose-built retreat centre.
-The yoga studio has a beautifully polished timber floor and for safety reasons we discourage glass bottle or open glasses/cups of water in the studio.
+However, we do have filtered water in an urn and cups in the yoga studio, and sell Nirvana Living water, from the natural spring at Nirvana Wellness Sanctuary, our retreat centre.
+For safety reasons we discourage glass bottle or open glasses/cups of water in the studio.

 Is there a place to change my clothes?

-You are welcome to change your clothes in the bathroom.
+You are welcome to change your clothes in one of the bathrooms.

 What if I leave something at the centre?

 Lost and found is located at the front desk.
-Because of the space this takes up, unclaimed items, including yoga mats, are kept for three months and then recycled or donated to charity.
+Because of the space this takes up, unclaimed items, including yoga mats, are kept for two weeks and then recycled or donated to charity.

 How long after a meal is it okay to practice?

-A general rule of thumb: come to class with an open mind and an empty stomach.
+The general rule of thumb is, come to class with an open mind and an empty stomach.
 So, avoid eating a heavy meal for at least an hour and a half to two hours before your yoga class.
-If you do need to eat before class, a piece of light fruit, a minimum half an hour before class should be alright.
+If you do need to eat before class, a piece of light fruit, a minimum of half an hour before class should be alright.

 Can I record?

-No. Not even if the presenter says it's ok.
+No. Not even if the instructor says it's okay.
 Real people are involved.
-While we absolutely trust you and know that you wouldn't allow such a recording to go any further, unfortunately we can't guarantee that everyone will be as responsible.
-So it's best that we make a blanket rule.
+While we absolutely trust you and know that you wouldn't allow your recording to go any further, unfortunately, we can't guarantee that everyone will be as responsible.
+For this reason, we have had to make a blanket rule.
 We hope you understand.

 If you have an injury or areas that need to be brought to our attention, please tell the teacher at the beginning of class.
-If, at any time, you feel the need to rest during class, please do.
+If, at any time, you feel the need to rest during class, please do so.
 If you prefer to not participate in partner exercises or receive gentle assistance from the teacher, let the teacher know.

 If you are sick and contagious, please practice at home.
-Please wash your hands with soap after going to the toilet and using the restroom.
+Please ensure that you wash your hands with soap after using the bathroom.